Illinois Valley Fire District

 • Cutting, grinding, and welding of metal is not allowed between 10:00 a.m. and 8:00 p.m. during high fire danger.
 These activities will be allowed during hours outside of this time frame only if the work site is cleared of potentially flammable vegetation and other materials, and a water supply is at the job site

-• The mowing of dead or dried grass with power-driven equipment is not allowed between 10:00 a.m. and 8:00 p.m. during high fire danger, including equipment powered by gas, electricity or batteries.
+• The mowing of dead or dried grass with power-driven equipment is not allowed between 10:00 a.m. and 8:00 p.m. during high fire danger.
+This includes the use of electric, battery and gas-powered equipment.
 This restriction does not include mowing of green lawns, or equipment used for the commercial culture and harvest of agricultural crops

 • Any other spark-emitting internal combustion engine-use not specifically mentioned is not allowed between 10:00 a.m. and 8:00 p.m. during high fire danger.
 Use of any spark-emitting internal combustion engine is allowed outside of this time frame only if the work site is cleared of potentially flammable vegetation and other materials, and a water supply is at the job site

-For more information about the Oregon Department of Forestry’s fire season restrictions, please call or visit the southwest Oregon District unit office nearest to you:
+For more information about the Oregon Department of Forestry’s fire season public restrictions, please call or visit the Southwest Oregon District unit office nearest to you:

 • Medford Unit, 5286 Table Rock Rd., Central Point.
 (541) 664-3328